-The Cruiser Pro is the brand’s main eMTB offering and is actually a beefed-up version of the original Magicycle Cruiser.
-It’s upscaled in the sense that it offers 80 miles (130 km) of riding range and comes with a 750W motor that peaks at 1000W, allowing it to push the torque limit to a whopping 96 Nm.
+The Cruiser Pro is the brand’s primary eMTB offering and is a beefed-up version of the original Magicycle Cruiser.
+It’s upscaled because it offers 80 miles (130 km) of riding range and comes with a 750W motor that peaks at 1000W, allowing it to push the torque limit to a whopping 96 Nm.

 This is undoubtedly the peak power as far as most e-bikes are concerned.
-And what’s even more wonderful is that it’s only a few $100s more expensive than the Cruiser.
+And what’s even more remarkable is that it’s only a few $100s more expensive than the Cruiser.

 Another notable feature in the Pro version is the Tektro 180mm hydraulic disc brake.
-It’s tough to beat hydraulic brakes when it comes to stopping power and safety.
-It comes with mostly the same accessories as the Crusier such as the 7-speed shifter, LCD display, rear rack, front light, brake light, fenders, and kickstand.
+It’s tough to beat hydraulic brakes regarding stopping power and safety.
+It comes with the same accessories as the Cruiser, such as the 7-speed shifter, LCD display, rear rack, front light, brake light, fenders, and kickstand.
 It also comes with the same Kendra fat tires.

-It fits the Mountain category quite well, despite being labeled as a Cruiser Pro.
+Despite being labeled a Cruiser Pro, it fits the Mountain category quite well.
 After all, the fat tires aid in providing more traction and stability on challenging terrain.

-The hardtail design may mean that it will struggle a bit on downhill rides and more technical terrain, but it rides great overall in moderate offroad conditions.
-Lastly, the generous torque means you won’t have to tax your legs too much even when negotiating difficult hills.
+The hardtail design may mean it will struggle a bit on downhill rides and more technical terrain, but it rides excellent overall in moderate offroad conditions.
+The generous torque means you won’t have to tax your legs too much, even when negotiating challenging hills.

 We invite you to take a closer look at the Magicycle Mountain model line here.